Program

 Matter and Its Properties, Atomic Theory, Electrons in Atoms, Periodic Table, Chemical Compounds, Chemical Reactions, Reactions in Aqueous Solutions, Gases

-Thermochemistry, Chemical Bonding-I, Chemical Bonding-II, Liquids, Solids, and Intermolecular Forces, Solutions and Their Physical Properties
+Topics: Thermochemistry, Chemical Bonding-I, Chemical Bonding-II, Liquids, Solids, and Intermolecular Forces, Solutions and Their Physical Properties

 Topics: